 |C.O.R.N. is a summary of crop observations, related information, and appropriate recommendations for Ohio Crop Producers and Industry.
 C.O.R.N. is produced by the Ohio State University Extension Agronomy Team, State Specialists at The Ohio State University and Ohio Agricultural Research and Development Center.
 C.O.R.N.
 Questions are directed to State Specialists, Extension Associates, and Agents associated with Ohio State University Extension and the Ohio Agricultural Research and Development Center at The Ohio State University. |

 Contributing to this issue:

-Contributors: Mark Badertscher (Hardin), Debbie Brown (Shelby), Sam Custer (Darke), Nathan Douridas (FSR Farm Manager), Mike Gastier (Huron), Mark Loux (Weed Science), Rory Lewandowski (Wayne), Les Ober (Geauga), Steve Prochaska (Agronomy Field Specialist), Eric Richer (Fulton), Glen Arnold (Nutrient Management Field Specialist), Greg LaBarge (Agronomy Field Specialist)
+Contributors: Glen Arnold (Nutrient Management Field Specialist), Mark Badertscher (Hardin), Debbie Brown (Shelby), Bruce Clevenger (Defiance), Sam Custer (Darke), Nathan Douridas (FSR Farm Manager), David Dugan (Adams, Brown, Highland), Mike Gastier (Huron), Ron Hammond (Entomology), Jason Hartschuh (Crawford), Sarah Noggle (Paulding) (Paulding), Les Ober (Geauga), Pierce Paul (Plant Pathology), Eric Richer (Fulton), Greg LaBarge (Agronomy Field Specialist), Rory Lewandowski (Wayne)

 Disclaimer Information presented above and where trade names are used, they are supplied with the understanding that no discrimination is intended and no endorsement by Ohio State University Extension is implied.
 Although every attempt is made to produce information that is complete, timely, and accurate, the pesticide user bears responsibility of consulting the pesticide label and adhering to those directions.